 Every ending offers the opportunity for a fresh start.
-Overcoming divorce was a difficult task as a mother of three kids, but here are five things that I love about my new life!
+Overcoming being divorced with kids was a difficult task as a mother of three kids, but here are five things that I love about my new life!

 1. My biological clock is no longer ticking

-As a divorced mother of three children, I am relieved to share that my desire for biological babies has been fulfilled!
+Being divorced with kids, I am relieved to share that my desire for biological babies has been fulfilled!
 I am still young, spry, and energetic.
 Now I have the freedom to date knowing that there will not be genetic ties to any of my future partners.
 There is no baby fever to woo me or to sway my perspective of a man.
 In my case there is also NO chance for a “whoopsie”.

 Hello, dating world!
 Come to mama!